RodrigoC-Moura/SQL-Project/Documentation.md

 #### Temporary Table Cleanup:
 - **DROP TEMPORARY TABLE IF EXISTS RelatorioTemp;**: Drops the temporary table `RelatorioTemp` to free up resources after the procedure completes.

-## Usage Examples

-Replace this with examples of how to use your database or queries.